National Airlines Flight 27

-National Airlines Flight 27 was a scheduled passenger flight between Miami, Florida, and San Francisco, California, in the United States, with intermediate stops at New Orleans, Houston and Las Vegas.
+National Airlines Flight 27 was a scheduled passenger flight in the United States between Miami, Florida, and San Francisco, California, with intermediate stops at New Orleans, Houston, and Las Vegas.

 On November 3, 1973, the aircraft involved, a McDonnell Douglas DC-10-10 with the tail number N60NA (as Barbara), experienced an uncontained engine failure, causing significant damage to the plane.
-The aircraft later managed to make a safe emergency landing at the Albuquerque International Sunport.
+The aircraft later managed to make a safe emergency landing in New Mexico at the Albuquerque International Sunport.
 One passenger died after being ejected from the aircraft at cruising altitude, in addition to minor injuries sustained by twenty-four passengers.
 It was the first fatal accident involving a DC-10.

 Flight crew

 The captain of Flight 27 was William R. Broocke, who had been employed by National Airlines since 1946 and had qualified to fly the McDonnell Douglas DC-10 in 1972, accumulating 21,853 flight hours during his career with 801 hours on the DC-10.
-First Officer Edward H. Saunders, had been employed by National Airlines since 1965, with 7,086 flight hours of which 445 hours were on the DC-10.
+First Officer Eddie H. Saunders, had been employed by National Airlines since 1965, with 7,086 flight hours of which 445 hours were on the DC-10.
 Flight Engineer Golden W. Hanks, employed by National Airlines since 1950, with 17,814 flight hours of which 1,252 flight hours were on the DC-10.